mcook42/Virtual-World-for-Reddit/Documents/README.md

 The application exists as both a Windows desktop application as well as a Google Cardboard virtual reality application.
 For both applications, a keyboard and mouse is used to control the movement of the user.
 The user views the world through a first person viewpoint.

 In the backend, the application will be created using [Unity](https://unity3d.com/).
 A server will be used to gather information from Reddit and then send this data to the application.
+The server will use the Python API wrapper [PRAW](https://praw.readthedocs.io/en/latest/) in order to make requests to Reddit.

 ##Stakeholders and Goals: